deschutes-tech-guild/bend-devops.github.io/README.md

-# The Bend DevOps website
+# This is the old repo for the site, you can find the current repo [here](https://github.com/bend-devops/benddevops)

-This is our community website.
+## The Bend DevOps website

 Feel free to fork this site, and play around with it.